COLLEGE FACILITIES

 The extensive grounds surrounding Bundoora Secondary College provide ample space for the playing of outdoor sports such as cricket, soccer, football, basketball, tennis, hockey and archery.
 The ECA centre caters for all indoor sports including basketball, netball, badminton and table tennis, as well as Physical Education, gymnastics, weight training and a Drama Studio.
 In addition, the provision of a synthetic surface for two tennis courts has further enhanced the College’s sporting facilities.

-Recreation Areas For Students
+Recreation Areas for Students

 The College encourages its students to engage in recreational activities during recess and lunchtime.
 The extent of these activities is limited to the available resources and the extent to which appropriate “Duty of Care” can be exercised by supervising staff.